AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 Modify the above code where you see `/*your code here*/` in the following ways:
 - Use if statements to compare each digit in the user's guess to the digit in the same position of the random number to see if they match.
-- Implement a "hit" counter that increase by one if theuser's guessed digit matches the random number digit in the same position
+- Implement a "hit" counter that increase by one if the user's guessed digit matches the random number digit in the same position
 - Display the total number of hits at the end of your program
 - line 14: System.out.println(targetStr);  // leave this line uncommented